-No. In some communities waves of smallpox and measles epidemics wiped out the entire hereditary lineage.
-These communities rely on elected chief and council as laid out by the Indian Act.
+No. In some communities, waves of smallpox and measles epidemics wiped out the entire hereditary lineage.
+These communities rely on elected chiefs and councils as laid out by the Indian Act.

-How is the hereditary chief title passed to next person?
+2. How is the hereditary chief title passed to the next person?

 Each community and culture has its own protocols and ceremony.
 In many west coast cultures, the title and responsibilities are passed to successive hereditary chiefs during a potlatch.